smdevsecops/smdevsecops/README.md

 # Hola, I'm Star 👋 💻 🦄

-I'm a beginner software engineer learning how to build websites and apps.
-I'm currently focused on learning web development fundamentals and building small personal projects to practice.
+I'm a novice software engineer learning how to build websites and apps.
+I'm currently focused on learning front-end fundamentals and building small personal projects to practice.

 ## 🌱 Current Focus
 - Learning HTML, CSS, and JavaScript